fbpx Housing: Court rejects HB suit vs. state; La Habra Heights to submit plan

 “Yet another court has slapped down Huntington Beach’s cynical attempt to prevent the state from enforcing our housing laws,” Newsom said in a statement.
 “Huntington Beach officials’ continued efforts to advance plainly unlawful NIMBY policies are failing their own citizens — by wasting time and taxpayer dollars that could be used to create much-needed housing.
 No more excuses — every city must follow state law and do its part to build more housing.”

-Attorney General Rob Bonta said in a statement he was “pleased that yet another court has emphatically rejected Huntington Beach’s attempt exempt itself from state housing laws.
+Attorney General Rob Bonta said in a statement he was “pleased that yet another court has emphatically rejected Huntington Beach’s attempt to exempt itself from state housing laws.
 While the city has been wasting the public’s time and money pursuing this meritless lawsuit, its neighboring communities — along with every Californian struggling to keep a roof over their heads or wondering where they’re going to sleep tonight — need Huntington Beach to step up and adopt a housing plan without further delay.”

 Huntington Beach City Attorney Michael Gates said he will seek an “en banc rehearing” of the case by all of the appeals court’s 29 judges, which could overturn the three-judge panel’s ruling.
 If that fails, the city could petition the U.S. Supreme Court to hear the case.